U.S. consumer watchdog charges Fifth Third Bank on opening phony accounts

 It also alleged that the program “created incentives for employees to engage in misconduct in order to meet goals or earn additional compensation” at least until 2016.

-The consumer watchdog said it was seeking legal permission to stop First Third’s conduct, seek redress for customers and impose a money penalty.
+The consumer watchdog said it was seeking legal permission to stop Fifth Third’s conduct, seek redress for customers and impose a money penalty.

 Reporting by Katanga Johnson; Editing by Dan Grebler